Gurjiwan/uall/README.md

 **uall(update all) is a simple shell script to arch linux packages**

-**Latest Update:** Removing flatpak update as a lag is observed during command completion.Note here, flatpak command to remove unused packages is still included.

 DEPENDENSIES:
 sudo or doas : to run pacman with superuser privileges